Astarakee/lidc/README.md

 # LIDC-IDRI dataset harmonization
 LIDC-IDRI dataset includes a large-scale annotated CT images.
-The original data is stpred in Dicom series and the corresponding annoations were stored as XML file format.
+The original data is stored in Dicom series format and the corresponding annoations were stored as XML file format.
 Standard PyLIDC library was designed to read the data and extract the images, segmentation masks, or some labeled features.
 In different studies, researchers have employed this dataset in different ways.
 For example, many people